-A place of mysterious ruins, active volcanoes, idyllic beaches and emerald jungles.
+A wildlife-rich paradise brimming with active volcanoes, idyllic beaches and emerald jungles.

 Island life doesn’t get much better than Ometepe in Nicaragua – volcanoes, wildlife-rich rainforest, stunning beaches, ancient rock carvings, and a massive lake are all on your plate.

-Central America likes to keep you on your toes – hike, cycle or zip-line through the steamy cloud forests of Monteverde in Costa Rica.
-Get up close to nature in one of the world’s most incredible landscapes.
+Central America likes to keep you on your toes – hike, cycle or zip-line through the steamy cloud forests of Monteverde in Costa Rica and get up close to nature in one of the world’s most incredible landscapes.

-This trip involves some long travel days, especially on Day 8 from El Cuco to Granada.
-This 14-hour journey includes a boat trip across the Gulf of Fonseca and several hours in a mini-van.
-Who doesn’t love a challenge?
-We definitely do here at Intrepid, and while travelling between some locations on local transport on this trip can be hard, it’s super rewarding and a great way to meet the locals.
+This trip involves some long travel days, and while travelling between some locations on local transport on this trip can be hard, it’s super rewarding and a great way to meet the locals.